walles/ttt/README.md

 ## TODO

+### Add baseline features

+* Replace the tables selector list with a Wrap collection ChoiseChips, one for each table.
+This should take less space and look nicer.
+* Enable choosing between multiplication, division or both

 ### Make it publishable to everyone

-* Add a license
 * Add contact information, both to GitHub Issues and via email
 * Show the Git SHA
+* I18N and L10N into Swedish, follow the system language
-* Test on desktop
+* Test on desktop in a browser
 * Test on Android
 * Test on Android in landscape mode
 * Test in a small browser window on desktop
-* I18N and L10N into Swedish, follow the system language
+* Add a license

 ### Random improvements

-* Give the user 30s rather than 10 questions.
-Let the user finish the last question when the time runs out.
-For stats, show the user's speed in seconds per question.
-Or questions per minute?
-* Replace the tables selector list with a collection of toggle buttons, one for each table.
-I think this might take less space and look nicer.
-* Make an icon
+* When the user presses Start, start by showing a quick countdown from 3 to 1 before starting the questions
 * Add sound effects.
 Steal from Numbervaders perhaps?
 * Make the start screen look better when displaying stats
-* Enable choosing between multiplication, division and both
+* Make an icon
 * Avoid doing the same question twice.
 Might be hard with 10 questions and one multiplication table, let's just do our best!
 * Collect high scores